mr-aust1n/milestone-project-four/testing.md

 # Manual Testing: Item Detail View

-This section outlines the manual testing performed for the **Item Detail View** feature of the ReLuvd application.
+This section outlines the manual testing performed for the **Item Detail View**.

 ## ✅ Test Cases